LevelbossMike/ember_playground/README.md

 ================

-ember_playground is a skeleton application that can be used to quickly set up a development environment for emberJS apps that are backed by a Ruby on Rails backend.
+ember_playground is a skeleton application that can be used to quickly set up a development environment for Ember.js apps that are backed by a Ruby on Rails backend.

 Setup